an-erd/ble_beacon/README.md

   - The figures above are measured with a sensor with a consumption of ~0.4 &#181;A.
   - See [SHT03 Data Sheet](Documentation/datasheets/Sensirion_Humidity_Sensors_SHT3x_Datasheet_digital-971521.pdf), section *2.1 Electrical Specifications*.
 - The mode corresponds to the LED flashing code, i.e. the number of short flashes equals the mode.
 See section *User Configuration of device modes*
+- In comparison, the supplier’s original firmware of that devices has a consumption of 577 μA, which corresponds to ~11 days (220mAh/577μA * 70% = ~267h), and which is not acceptable

 ### Mode 0